 What are the rights of a student under the Family Education Rights and Privacy Act?

 - The right to request amendment of the student’s educational records that the student believes are inaccurate or misleading.
-A student should write to the Director of Education responsible for the record; clearly identify the part of the record he/she wants amended, and specify why it is inaccurate or misleading.
+A student should write to the Director of Educational Services responsible for the record; clearly identify the part of the record he/she wants amended, and specify why it is inaccurate or misleading.
 If the Rolf Institute decides not to amend the record as requested by the student, the student will be notified of the decision and advised of his/her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing

 - The right to consent to disclosures of personally identifiable information contained in a student’s educational records, except to the extent that FERPA authorizes disclosure without consent.
 Disclosure without consent is granted to the Rolf Institute officials with legitimate educational interests.
 A Rolf Institute official is a person employed by the Rolf Institute in an administrative, supervisory, academic, or support staff position or a student assisting another Rolf Institute official in performing his/her tasks, i.e. a teaching assistant.
 A Rolf Institute official has a legitimate educational interest if the official needs to review a record in order to fulfill his/her professional responsibility.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by The Rolf Institute to comply with the requirements of FERPA.